 Be Flexible and Cut Back If Necessary

-While you may want to embrace double runs, if you are struggling to get through your runs, are having difficulty maintaining previous paces, or are just feeling extra tired or sluggish, be willing to make adjustments.
+While you may want to embrace double sessions, if you are struggling to get through your runs, are having difficulty maintaining previous paces, or are just feeling extra tired or sluggish, be willing to make adjustments.

 You may want to either eliminate your second runs altogether or make the second run shorter or at an easier pace.
 Once you’re feeling better, you can try adding a second run again, but be flexible if you notice diminishing returns on your efforts.

-Running Twice a Day for Weight Loss?
+Is Running Twice a Day Good for Weight Loss?

-As Marshall notes, if you run twice a day, you will experience two post-run spikes in your resting metabolic rate, which could be helpful if you are trying to shed some pounds.
+Essentially, if you run twice a day, you will experience two post-run spikes in your resting metabolic rate, which could be helpful if you are trying to shed some pounds.

 Running twice a day may also simply help you burn more calories and therefore aid in creating a calorie deficit.